What do event sponsors want, anyway?

 4. Don’t turn every meal into a wall-to-wall keynote.

 One reason many participants attend events is to network.
 They need some airtime and white space between presentations to interact with peers.
-It is possible to take advantage of meal breaks without turning off participants.
+It is possible to take advantage of meal breaks without turning off participants with event sponsorship.

 One strategy is to have representatives sit with participants during meal times.
 Spread them out so that there is no more than one sponsor representative per table.
 Through informal conversations, rather than a hard sell approach, event sponsors can connect with participants on a personal level and build relationships.